-For an increasing number of exhibitors, a key to growth is selling products and services to PPA companies.
-Pioneered by Jigar Shah at SunEdison in the commercial-scale market, PPA has recently enjoyed about 80 percent of new residential installations in the high-incentive states where SolarCity, SunRun, Sungevity and their competitors prefer to do business.
+For an increasing number of exhibitors, a key to growth is selling products and services to power purchase agreement (PPA) companies.
+Pioneered by Jigar Shah at SunEdison in the commercial-scale market, PPA has recently enjoyed about 80 percent of new residential installations in the high-incentive states where SolarCity, Sunrun, Sungevity and their competitors prefer to do business.
 These companies weren’t at the show (SolarCity was represented by its new acquisition, Zep Solar), because they need to sell to end users, not to trade show attendees.
-Shah noted that the SEO model – selling residential solar through elaborate websites – hasn’t brought these companies to quick profitability.
-Neighbor-to-neighbor communication – the old-fashioned Tupperware party – is beginning to look like a more productive marketing channel.
+Shah noted that the search engine optimization model — selling residential solar through elaborate websites — hasn’t brought these companies to quick profitability.
+Neighbor-to-neighbor communication — the old-fashioned Tupperware party — is beginning to look like a more productive marketing channel.
 Ask some of the successful regional installers (Standard Solar, for example) about that.
-With today’s low interest rates and the wholesale price of modules plateaued at about 85 cents per watt, smart end-users are figuring out that they can get no-money-down financing and own their systems outright – especially for new construction.
+With today’s low interest rates and the wholesale price of modules plateaued at about 85 cents per watt, smart end-users are figuring out that they can get no-money-down financing and own their systems outright — especially for new construction.
 And the new-housing market is on the rebound.
-Meanwhile, SolarCity has opened a new revenue stream by securitizing its leases – that is, selling into the bond market.
-Another indicator that solar is a mainstream industry.

 The issue may be resolved through confrontation with some very large utility customers — universities, hospitals, factories — who want the stability of their own storage-backed microgrids.

 At the federal level, we now have an RPS bill in the Senate.
 It’s not likely to go anywhere while the House remains in polarized disarray.
 The key issue for most large solar companies will be to keep the investment tax credit alive after 2016.
-The PPA corporations will be most heavily affected by any ramping-down of the 30-percent ITC – after all, they make a lot of money by bundling those tax credits the way investment banks bundle home mortgages.
-Thanks largely to the success of PPA companies, mainstream financing has become broadly available to solar developers at all scales.
-And now, by securitizing PPAs, SolarCity has opened a rich new financing channel.
-As Michael Eckhart of CitiGroup told an audience at the ISES World Solar Congress last week, we’ve really moved beyond an era of incentive-dependency into an era of mainstream finance.
+The PPA corporations will be most heavily affected by any ramping down of the 30 percent investment tax credit — after all, they make a lot of money by bundling those tax credits the way investment banks bundle home mortgages.